Woidly/spellcast-solver/README.md

 - Interactive mode that makes solver actually useful in game
 - Multi-threading (it's not ideal, but it's still pretty good and I'll improve it in future)

+And some things aren't even made yet (but will be made, eventually):

+- Automatic solving (image recognition to parse board, mouse inputs)

 Score calculation follows https://discord.fandom.com/wiki/SpellCast and fully matches the original project.

 ## How